limepepper/raspberry-pi-factory-reset/README.md

 =========

 This script modifies a raspbian image to add a `factory_reset` command, which can be used in a running system to reset it back to pristie state.

-For example:
+For example you could do the following (over ssh if required):

     root@raspberrypi:~# /boot/factory_reset --reset
     factory restore script